 Back in January the Spanish Prime Minister lobbed a political grenade by proposing a 100 % tax on non‑EU, non‑resident buyers.
 Cue panic headlines, frantic calls to your lawyer, and a news frenzy on 22nd May, when the government confirmed it would indeed attempt to push the legislation through Parliament.

 What does this mean for non-EU, non-resident buyers, in a nutshell?
-Spain’s draft bill would slap a 100 % transfer tax on any resale home bought by non-EU, non-resident buyers, effectively doubling the purchase cost.
-The levy wouldn’t touch new-builds, the Basque Country or Navarre, and it vanishes if you secure Spanish residency first.
+Spain’s draft bill proposes a 100 % surcharge on the transfer tax (ITP) for resale property purchases by non-EU, non-resident individuals, effectively doubling the tax bill, not the full purchase cost.
+The levy wouldn’t apply to new-builds (which are taxed under VAT), and regional exemptions would apply in the Basque Country and Navarre.
+Crucially, and we can't stress this enough, the surcharge would not apply if you become a Spanish resident before purchasing.

 Here is everything we know so far about the 100% tax of foreign buyers announcement.
 It’s only a proposal for now - parliament could amend, delay or kill it - so you still have at least several months to rethink your buying strategy, but fast‑tracking your purchase could buy you peace of mind.

-Visas & residency – life after the Golden Visa
+Visas & residency in Spain – life after the Golden Visa

 Spain’s Golden Visa closed on 3 April 2025.
 A niche program that only applied to approximately 2 % of foreign buyer property purchases.
 Your alternative routes are: